privacysandbox/bidding-auction-servers/tools/load_testing/README.md

         rate in requests per second, it is difficult to know exactly what load the servers are being put under.
 -   GHZ
-    -   Uses GRPC, which is nice because it allows bypassing the envoy proxy
+    -   Uses gRPC, which is nice because it allows bypassing the envoy proxy
     -   Also allows asynchronous requests which helps overload the servers effectively
     -   Additionally, for high concurrency, the tool reliably throws errors and refuses to work.
         (above 100 concurrency these errors are common, at 500 concurrency they can be observed every time.)
     -   For high QPS, the tool can run into issues if you're sending metadata/headers to the SFE service.
-It batches requests togeteher which can cause it to hit the the default metadata size limit on the gRPC channel.
+It batches requests together which can cause it to hit the default metadata size limit on the gRPC channel.

-<! -- markdownlint-disable --> <!-- prettier-ignore-end -->